Rayzhu777/Hotel-reservations-forecast/README.md

-The decision tree and random forest results are coming from other two members' results.
+In the discussion section, the decision tree and random forest results come from the other two members' results.